lspohle/PRIVATE_rps/README.md

 1. `Git clone` the current repository.

        git clone https://github.com/lspohle/PRIVATE_rps.git
-2. Go into the directory.

-       cd PRIVATE_rps
-2. Run the following command to `make` an archive, `compile` and `execute` RPS.
+2. Go into the directory, and run the following command to `make` an archive, `compile` and `execute` RPS.

        make -s
 # Opportunities presented by RPS